Object Instantiation

 Manipulating with API Methods

-With the object's reference saved, another way to manipulate ZingGrid is through the library's methods.
+With the object's reference saved, another way to manipulate ZingGrid is through the library's API methods (see below).
 ZingGrid provides many methods to turn on features and control grid interactions.
 A full list of ZingGrid's methods can be found here.

 let gridConfig = {